 - AMS 102 Elements of Statistics - AST 101 Introduction to Astronomy and AST 112 Astronomy Laboratory - ATM 102 Weather and Climate - ATM 205 Introduction to Atmospheric Sciences - BIO 201 Fundamentals of Biology: Organisms to Ecosystems - BIO 202 Fundamentals of Biology - BIO 204 Fundamental of Scientific Inquiry - CHE 131, 132.
-General Chemistry I and II - CHE 133, 134 General Chemistry Laboratory I and II - GEO 122 Physical Geology or GEO 102 The Earth and GEO 112 Physical Geology Laboratory - GEO 103 The Earth Through Time and GEO 113 Historical Geology Laboratory - MAT 125 Calculus A or equivalent - PHY 119 Physics for Environmental Studies or PHY 125+133 or PHY 131+133 OR PHY 121+123 Physics for Life Sciences with Lab
+General Chemistry I and II - CHE 133, 134 General Chemistry Laboratory I and II - GEO 122 Physical Geology or GEO 102 The Earth and GEO 112 Physical Geology Laboratory - GEO 103 The Earth Through Time and GEO 113 Historical Geology Laboratory - MAT 125 Calculus A - PHY 119 Physics for Environmental Studies or PHY 125/133 or PHY 131/133 OR PHY 121/123 Physics for Life Sciences with Lab

-Graduate or Advanced Undergraduate Earth Science Courses (300-400 level) 24 credits total
+Graduate or Advanced Undergraduate Science Courses 24 credits total

 At least 12 credits across the Earth Sciences: astronomy, atmospheric sciences, and geology.
 Some marine science courses with an earth science theme are also acceptable.
-Consult with Dr. Henkes for guidance.
-(Note: Graduate atmospheric science courses have a MAR designator.)
+(Note: Graduate atmospheric science courses have an MAR designator.)